PyVRP/PyVRP/pyvrp/cpp/README.md

 ## Logging

 We use `spdlog` for logging in the C++ codebase.
-Logging is done using the macros `spdlog` provides: INFO and up are present in release builds, everything below that (DEBUG, TRACE) is present only in debug builds.
+Logging is done using the wrapper macros provided in `logging.h`.
+DEBUG logs are present only in debug builds, but everything above that is present in release builds, too.
 The logs are shared with Python via the bindings, and further processing can be done there using the familiar `logging` interface.

-We only use loggers nested under the top-level `"pyvrp"` logger.
+Our loggers nest under the top-level `"pyvrp"` logger, and match the folder structure (e.g., `pyvrp/search` uses the `"pyvrp.search"` logger).